blurrycontour/zuul-gerrit/doc/source/tenants.rst

       The special ``zuul_uid`` claim refers to the ``uid_claim`` setting in an authenticator's configuration.
 By default it refers to the ``sub`` claim of a token.
-For more details see the :ref:`configuration section
+For more details see the :ref:`authentication`.
-      <web-server-tenant-scoped-api>` for Zuul web server.

       Under the above example, the following token would match rules ``affiliate_or_admin`` and ``alice_or_bob``: